google/flatbuffers/docs/source/CppUsage.md

 We do something similarly for the union field `test` by specifying a `0` offset and the `NONE` enum value (part of every union) to indicate we don't actually want to write this field.
+You can use `0` also as a default for other non-scalar types, such as strings, vectors and tables.

 Tables (like `Monster`) give you full flexibility on what fields you write (unlike `Vec3`, which always has all fields set because it is a `struct`).